- 16th century buildings

 Address: Corpus Christi College, Merton Street, Oxford OX1 4JF

-Corpus is located in the heart of the City, just off the High where the London and Airport buses drop off/pick up and about a 10-15 minute walk from the rail and bus stations.
+Corpus is located in the heart of the City, just off of the main High Street where the London and Airport buses drop off/pick up.
+The college is only a 10-15 minute walk from the rail and bus stations.
 We regret that we are unable to provide car parking.

 We guarantee that all our feedback is genuine and can only be submitted by people who have booked through our websites.